kamalmostafa/hershey-fonts/README.md

 ### hershey-fonts-data

 The Hershey fonts are a collection of vector fonts developed circa 1967 by Dr. A. V. Hershey.
-Included are Latin, Greek, Cyrilic, Japanese, and various symbol glyph sets encoded as .jhf format Hershey font files.
+Included are Latin, Greek, Cyrillic, Japanese, and various symbol glyph sets encoded as .jhf format Hershey font files.
 The .jhf font files were converted from Hershey's original NTIS format files by James Hurt (see hershey-fonts.notes).